This document explains how we use your personal data.

 10.2.
 In compliance with the Privacy Shield Principles, WaiverKing commits to resolve complaints about our collection or use of your personal information.
 Any individual(s) with inquiries or complaints regarding our Privacy Shield policy should contact us at: email@example.com

 10.3.
-WaiverKing Inc. has further ommitted to refer unresolved Privacy Shield complaints to Judicial Arbitration and Mediation Services (JAMS), an alternative dispute resolution provider located in the United States.
+WaiverKing Inc. has further committed to refer unresolved Privacy Shield complaints to Judicial Arbitration and Mediation Services (JAMS), an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.
 In certain situations, you may also have the right to pursue binding arbitration under the Privacy Shield Framework.

 10.4.
 You may have the option to select binding arbitration for the resolution of your complaint under certain circumstances, provided you have taken the following steps: (1) raised your complaint directly with WaiverKing Inc. and provided us the opportunity to resolve the issue; (2) made use of the independent dispute resolution mechanism identified above; and (3) raised the issue through the relevant data protection authority and allowed the U.S. Department of Commerce an opportunity to resolve the complaint at no cost to you.
 For more information on binding arbitration, see U.S. Department of Commerce's Privacy Shield Framework: Annex I (Binding Arbitration).